Littlebrook

 Littlebrook's appeal is straightforward: it's the neighborhood most directly tied to Littlebrook Elementary School, one of Princeton's highest-rated grade schools.
 Families who want that specific school assignment bid aggressively for homes here, creating a self-reinforcing cycle of demand and price resilience.

-The housing stock is predominantly ranches, split-levels, and colonials built by various builders in the 1950s through 1970s, on typical half-acre lots with mature landscaping.
+The housing stock is predominantly ranches, split-levels, and colonials built mostly in the 1950s, on typical half-acre lots with mature landscaping.
 There is no HOA.
 Harry's Brook winds through the neighborhood, adding natural character.
 Streets are quiet, residential, and well-maintained with very little rental or multi-family inventory.

-Location-wise, Littlebrook sits east of downtown Princeton, close to Community Park North and the Princeton Shopping Center.
+Location-wise, Littlebrook sits in the northeast section of Princeton, bounded roughly by Snowden Lane to the south and Princeton-Kingston Road to the east, with Magnolia Lane running through it.
+Barbara Smoyer Park and Herrontown Woods are immediate neighbors, and the Princeton Shopping Center on Harrison Street is a short drive away.
 It's not the most walkable pocket for downtown errands, but it's a short drive or bike ride to Nassau Street.
-Route 1 access is convenient for commuters heading toward New Brunswick or Trenton.
+Route 27 and Route 1 access is convenient for commuters heading toward New Brunswick or Trenton.

 The trade-off is price per square foot.
 Because so much of the premium is driven by school zone demand, you're paying more per square foot here than in comparable homes outside the Littlebrook zone.
 Buyers who don't have school-age children may find better value elsewhere in Princeton.